uiuc-arc/AQUA/README.md

 # AQUA

 AQUA is a tool for probabilistic inference that operates on probabilistic programs with continuous posterior distributions.
+It approximates programs via an efficient quantization of the continuous distributions.

-AQUA approximates programs via an efficient quantization of the continuous distributions.
+AQUA represents the distributions of random variables using quantized value intervals (Interval Cube) and corresponding probability densities (Density Cube).
+It uses an adaptive algorithm for selecting the size and the granularity of the Interval and Density Cubes.

 The paper describing the methodology behind AQUA: